Athenahealth allegedly violated the Anti-Kickback Statute (AKS) and False Claims Act by paying kickbacks for clients referrals.

 The government alleged that the payments made under these programs—both cash and in-kind—violated the Anti-Kickback Statute (AKS), which prohibits parties from offering or exchanging anything of value for the referral of business reimbursable by federal healthcare programs like Medicaid and Medicare.

-Many people are unaware that violations of the Anti-Kickback Statute (AKS) can form the basis of a False Claims Act whistleblower lawsuit.
-If you have information about healthcare industry transactions that you suspect may constitute illegal kickbacks in violation of the Anti-Kickback Statute (AKS), it is important to speak with an experienced whistleblower attorney like Mark A. Strauss to help evaluate the circumstances of your matter and the potential for a whistleblower claim.
+Many people are unaware that violations of the Anti-Kickback Statute (AKS) can form the basis of whistleblower lawsuit under the False Claims Act.
+If you have information about healthcare industry transactions that you suspect comprise illegal kickbacks in violation of the Anti-Kickback Statute (AKS), it is important to speak with an experienced whistleblower attorney like Mark A. Strauss to help evaluate the circumstances of your matter and the potential for a whistleblower claim.

 Notably, the most common whistleblowers in the corporate context are former or present employees—insiders with insight and visibility into, and frequently direct evidence of, the alleged fraudulent activities.